LukeShortCloud/rootpages/src/python.rst

             self.<VARIABLE1> = <VARIABLE1>
             self.<VARIABLE2> = <VARIABLE2>

-Every method has to be defined to require at least the "self" variable which contains all of the local object variables.
+Every method has to be defined to require at least the ``self`` variable which contains all of the local object variables.

 Method syntax: